Gabriele-Donato/website-materials-/README.md

 **The project has been updated!
-Here the changes: 1) I have switched from Jupyter to Pycharm; 2) I have introduced a Kafka component that scrapes everyday the updates (stream); 3) I have momentarily suppressed the streams TextParser class that had been introduced in the previous version: I am considering to switch to PySpark for that.
+Here the changes: 1) I have switched from Jupyter to Pycharm; 2) I have introduced a Kafka producer that scrapes everyday the updates (stream); 3) I have momentarily suppressed the TextParser class that had been introduced in the previous version.
 A new function that checks whether there have been updates should be included (however this may be done once the storing system will be implemented.)**

 # What is cooking?